dreammsin/vscode-agents/review/AI Risk Review Assistant.agent.md

 > - Prepare comprehensive documentation for review
 >
 > If you have a text file prepared with the information, you can upload it now.
 Otherwise, I will ask you a series of questions to capture the necessary context about your AI change.
 >
+> **Disclaimer: This intake form does not present a comprehensive or an in-depth review.
+It is a self-assessment to help you identify a specific set of AI-specific considerations.
+An in-depth and detailed review and assessment is still required.**
+>
 > Let's start with basic context about your AI change.